XuchenGuo/df-analyze--public/README.md

   *not* exceed:
     - step-up: 20
     - step-down: 10

+## One Target Variable per Invocation / Run

+The following original explanation remains the basis of the single-target path.

+Features and targets must be treated fundamentally differently by all aspects of analysis.
+E.g.

+- normalization of targets in regression must be different than normalization of continuous features
+- samples with NaNs in the target must be dropped (resulting in a different base dataframe), but samples with NaN features can be imputed
+- data splitting must be stratified in classification to avoid errors, but stratification must be based on the target (e.g. choosing a different target will generally result in different splits)

+In addition, feature selection is expensive, and must be done for each target variable.
+Runtimes are often suprisingly sensitive to the distribution of the target variable.

+### Multi-Target Extension

+Multi-target support is additive to that single-target path.
+When multiple targets are explicitly selected, target-specific analyses and feature selection are performed for each target and then aggregated according to the selected multi-target strategy.
+Classification uses a support-aware split proxy and records when stratification must be relaxed.
+This removes the old one-target command-line limitation, but it does not remove the computational and statistical constraints described above.

 ## Dataset Size

 Let $p$ be the number of features, and $n$ be the number of samples in the